 Congratulations on being Highly Commended in the DIA Graduates of the Year Awards!

 Thank you, I’m still so excited.
-I submitted 3 of my favourite commercial projects which were showcasing different styles and materials selections.
+I submitted 3 of my favourite commercial projects which showcased different styles and materials selections.
 I tried to be as cohesive as possible with the presentation boards to create a story.
 I was in Italy on holiday when I had the interview for the awards and also when I found out I’d won the Commendation.
 I feel so proud and it really boosted my confidence.

 What do you love about your career and where do you see yourself in a few years?